Ashwagandha for Thyroid: The Bidirectional Risk Explained

 What the evidence does not show: there are no large, long-term RCTs on ashwagandha in fully diagnosed hypothyroid patients already on levothyroxine.
 The studies in the systematic review predominantly enrolled people with subclinical hypothyroidism (elevated TSH but normal T3/T4, often asymptomatic).
 Extrapolating these findings to overt hypothyroidism on medication requires professional guidance.

-The Mechanism: Why Ashwagandha Stimulates Thyroid Activity
+The Mechanism: Ashwagandha's Traditional Use and Thyroid Activity

 Hashimoto’s Thyroiditis: A Special Case